arvin1408/bandi-crop/README.md

 Crop status analysis module for BandiPurri Smart Farm packaged as MATLAB assembly for C# .NET project integration.

 # Installation and Usage
-1. Run installer file in /for_redistribution folder.
+1. Run installer file in \for_redistribution folder.
 This will install the required MATLAB runtime if not detected and put application DLL in C:\Program Files\NareTrends\ folder

 2. Create references in Visual Studio Project for the installed library and MATLAB's MWArray library: